hpcleuven/VscDocumentation/source/access/ondemand/index.rst

 - Opening a shell on one of the login nodes
 - Using interactive apps

-All of these functionalities can be used by accessing them through the tabs at the top of the page.
-In the following sections, we will describe these in some more detail.
+All of these functionalities can be accessed via the menu bar at the top of the page.
+In the following sections, we will describe them in more detail.

 .. toctree::
    :maxdepth: 1